dce/davidmade/posts/look-feel-updates-content-filtering.md

-title: "Look-&amp;-Feel Updates; Content Filtering"
+title: "Style Updates; Content Filtering"
 date: 2011-03-13

 I spent some time working on the site this weekend, including